 The video output device that drives a video display from a memory buffer containing a complete frame of data for virtual machine displays running in paravirtual mode.

-The physical computer running a SUSE virtualization platform software.
+A Virtualization Host Server (VHS) is the physical computer running SUSE virtualization platform software.
 The virtualization environment consists of the hypervisor, the host environment, virtual machines and associated tools, commands and configuration files.
-Other commonly used terms include host, Host Computer, Host Machine (HM), Virtual Server (VS), Virtual Machine Host (VMH), and VM Host Server (VHS).
+Other commonly used terms include host, Host Computer, Host Machine (HM), Virtual Server (VS), Virtual Machine Host (VMH) and VM Host Server (VHS).

 VirtFS is a new paravirtualized file system interface designed for improving pass-through technologies in the KVM environment.
 It is based on the VirtIO framework.

-A virtualized PC environment (VM) capable of hosting a guest operating system and associated applications.
-Could be also called a VM Guest.
+A software-defined computer environment (VM) capable of hosting an independent guest operating system and its associated applications.
+Also commonly referred to as a VM Guest.

 A software program that provides a graphical user interface for creating and managing virtual machines.